what we do

 The Open Society Foundations believe all children should have the developmental support they need, and the fullest possible educational opportunities.

-Economic Governance and Advancement
+Economic Equity and Justice

 The Open Society Foundations work to promote fiscal and economic development that advances social justice through openness, accountability, and equity.